markshapiro/graphql-db-projection/README.md

 ```
 and you can make posts projection using requested fields of posts (in user query) in their resolve method.

-### NOTE: when using custom projections, it will not recursivelly process the nested objects of those fields, like it does by default.
-<br/>Use aliases if your GraphQL field is just called differently and you want to process nested fields as well.
+#### NOTE: when using custom projections, it will not recursivelly process the nested objects of those fields, like it does by default.
+Use aliases if your GraphQL field is just called differently and you want to process nested fields as well.

 ## Alias name for a field
-If your GraphQL field maps to a field with different name ad can be nested object with its own projections.
+If your GraphQL field maps to a field with different name and can be nested object with its own projections.
 ```js
 const UserType = new GraphQLObjectType({
   name: 'UserType',